 At Birchwood our whole school curriculum is concerned with the holistic needs of all of our children.
 Birchwood is committed to teaching all of the National Curriculum and has developed a localised curriculum that is embedded in our curriculum plans.
-Our curriculum aims to develop key skills across a range of subjects to enable effective learning.
+Our curriculum aims to develop key knowledge and skills across a range of subjects to enable effective learning.
 Birchwood is a place where learning is fun and all children succeed.

 Our curriculum is stimulating, challenging and enriching with the highest aspirations for achievement and progress.
-We enrich the National Curriculum subjects by teaching through cross curricular themes that are aimed to improve the children’s ability to; ask questions, investigate, interrogate information, present and argue whilst developing a range of skills and deep knowledge.
+We enrich the National Curriculum subjects by teaching through cross curricular themes and discrete subjects areas that are aimed to improve the children’s ability to; ask questions, investigate, interrogate information, present and argue whilst developing a range of skills and deep knowledge.
 Our Curriculum is designed to be flexible to the changing needs of our children and wider community.
 As such it is under a continuous cycle of review and evaluation.
 Our children contribute to curriculum design by informing us how they learn best and what they enjoy learning most.

 The specific aims of our curriculum include: promoting the very highest standards in Literacy, Numeracy, Science and Computing; enabling children to acquire knowledge and key skills across the curriculum; promoting spiritual, moral, social and cultural development and in doing so ensuring high levels of involvement and wellbeing.
 We want to ensure children have the opportunities to participate in the arts, to grow an awareness of the humanities including R.E, to prepare our children for transition to secondary school and the opportunities, responsibilities and experiences of adult life.